 We know that every person in our school has responsibility for safeguarding children and at all times we will always consider what is in the best interests of the child.

-We ensure all staff aware of their responsibilities to protect the children in their care, to work alongside other agencies and to fulfil their duties in accordance with The Children Act 1989 and Keeping Children Safe in Education 2021.
+We ensure all staff are aware of their responsibilities to protect the children in their care, to work alongside other agencies and to fulfil their duties in accordance with The Children Act 1989 and Keeping Children Safe in Education 2022.

 All staff are trained annually, either face to face or online.
 This training is integrated into our whole school approach to safeguarding.